St. Maarten Cruise Port Guide: Top Things to Do for Cruise Travelers

 Scenic view of Pinel Island on the French side of St. Martin, with calm turquoise water and a sandy beach.

-Pinel Island is a peaceful offshore escape on the French side of St. Martin, known for its calm turquoise water, soft sand, and relaxed beach atmosphere.
-A quick ferry ride from Cul‑de‑Sac brings you to this tiny island, where you can swim, snorkel, enjoy a beachside lunch, or walk the easy nature trail with views of the surrounding cays.
-It’s one of the most scenic and stress‑free beach days in St. Martin.
-You can read the full guide to Pinel Island here.
+Pinel Island is a peaceful offshore escape on the French side of St. Martin.
+The water is calm, the sand is soft, and the beach has a relaxed, laid‑back feel.
+A quick ferry ride from Cul‑de‑Sac brings you to this tiny island, where you can swim, snorkel, enjoy a beachside lunch, or walk the easy nature trail with views of nearby cays.
+It’s one of the most scenic and stress‑free beach days on the island.

 10. Butterfly Farm